-The Context block lets you add a correctly microformatted “introduction” (i.e., “context”) to notes (or likes).
+The Context block simply lets you add a correctly microformatted “introduction” (i.e., “context”) to notes (or likes).

-“h-feed” readers and Webmention endpoints use these microformats—small bits of metadata, right there in your pages’ HTML—to recognize post types, author information, and so on.
+“h-feed” readers and Webmention endpoints use these microformats—small bits of metadata, right there in your pages’ HTML—to recognize a post’s type, author name, and so on.

 class.)